-The iOpen Platform utilized in this project is supported by The Conduits Institute for Translational Sciences CTSA at the Icahn School of Medicine at Mount Sinai (ISMMS).
+The iOpen Platform utilized in this project is supported by ConduITS Institute for Translational Sciences CTSA at the Icahn School of Medicine at Mount Sinai (ISMMS).

 On April 1, 2021, Guy Montgomery (PI) and colleagues received a new R01 award entitled, Enhancing the public health benefits of mammography screening by informing women of both breast cancer and breast arterial calcification results: A randomized trial to promote cardiovascular health.
 The project is just getting underway, and we will be working with Joseph Finkelstein, MD, PhD Chief Research Informatics Officer (CRIO) and Information Technology at ISMMS to develop an e-consent process (using the iOPEN platform) in both English and Spanish for the project.
 In the study we hope to recruit quite a large sample of women undergoing mammography for the first phase of the project (N=14,875), and an e-consent approach will be necessary to speed up the recruitment workflow while providing patients with truly informed consent.